 Experiencing withdrawal symptoms when use is abruptly discontinued or significantly reduced

 A diagnosis of a substance use disorder typically requires at least two of the above criteria to be present in the past 12 months.
-However, if even one is present, seeking assistance from a professional can help keep misuse from worsening and provide the opportunity to address any psychological or behavioral concerns.
+However, if even one is present, seeking assistance from a professional can help keep misuse from worsening.
+Treatment programs will also allow for addressing any psychological or behavioral concerns.

 Only a mental health professional can diagnose a substance use disorder.
 If you are concerned, talk to your primary care physician, an addiction professional, or another mental health professional.
-Knowing if you have a substance use disorder or other mental health problems is the first step toward recovery and a healthy future.
+Knowing if you have a substance use disorder or other mental health problems is the first step toward recovery.

 Types of Addiction Treatment Programs